Julián Grimau: Political activities

 Initially active in the Federal Republican Party and the Republican Left, he joined the Communist Party of Spain (PCE) upon the outbreak of the Spanish Civil War.
 Grimau spent the war years in Barcelona, where his father had been a police inspector.
-He was in charge of a notorious Republican prison in Barcelona from 1937 to 1938, where numerous Nationalist prisoners were executed.
+He was in charge of a notorious Republican prison in Barcelona from 1937 to 1938, where numerous Nationalist prisoners and anti-Stalinist communists were tortured and killed.
 When the Second Spanish Republic was defeated by Francisco Franco's nationales in 1939, he sought political asylum in Latin America, and later settled in France.

 Grimau became one of the PCE leaders, joining the Central Committee after its Congress in Prague (1954).
 In 1959, he took charge of the "internal" wing of the party which operated clandestinely in Francoist Spain, living secretly in the country on various occasions.

 Subsequently, Grimau became one of the Francoists most sought-after enemies, causing many historians to wonder about the reason for his ill-fated 1962 arrival in the capital.
 No convincing explanation has yet been identified, but former PCE leaders such as Jorge Semprún have suggested that General Secretary Santiago Carrillo wanted to have Grimau removed from party leadership and deliberately facilitated his arrest in November.